microsoft/intelligence-toolkit/DEVELOPING.md

 Next, run `.\installer_script.ps1` in the root of the app to perform the following steps:
 - download wkhtmltox from the source (needed to generate PDF reports).
-- download python-louvain wheel (which is not available on PyPI).
 - build an .exe into build\nsis.

 Once finished building, you can install the application by running the .exe and open the shortcut to launch intelligence-toolkit at http://localhost:8503 in your web browser.